-Shakiness, or tremor, is not inevitable with aging but it occurs more often in the elderly.
-The most common causes are related to the body's normal (physiologic) function and its disturbance by certain drugs and medical problems.
+Is shakiness in elderly normal?
+In some cases, it comes with age, but it is always a good idea to check.
+The most common causes of shakiness are related to the body's normal (physiologic) function and its disturbance by certain drugs and medical problems.
 Other causes include pathologic dysfunctions of the brain and nervous system.
-Specific features of the tremor help make the diagnosis.

 Physiologic tremor is the most frequent cause of shakiness in the elderly.
 According to the Merck Manual, Consumer Version, (expand the "Types of Tremor" section) it is the benign "normal tremor that everyone has," and it reflects the normal rhythm of control of muscles by the nervous system.

 - It primarily affects the hands, but the shaking can be present in the arms as well as all other muscle groups.

 - The fine, rapid shaking is a so-called postural, action tremor, meaning a doctor can see it with a specific movement.

 - You may notice this type of tremor when you point to an object or a word on paper.